ongsalt/Inertia-Kotchasan/readme.md

 - Everything else

 ## Todo
-- read config from /settings/inertia.php
+- read config from /settings/inertia.php using Kotchasan api
+- do Singleton for config
+- Shared Data
+- Assets versioning middleware

 ## Q&A